fergald/explainer-bfcache-ccns/README.md

 In the past,
 Webkit [experimented][webkit-experimented] with allowing documents with CCNS to enter BFCache.
-This was discontinued because a user going back after logout would lead to a logged-in document being displayed
+This was discontinued after a serious privacy problem was reported.
-- a serious problem on shared devices.
+A bank was using shared tablets for customers.
+2 customers used the tablet in close succession.
+Customer-1 logged out.
+The bank staff gave the tablet to customer-2 but instead of logging in, they went back and were presented customer-1's logged-in account.
+Customer-1's cookies had been cleared by the logout but the document for their account was still in BFCache.

 The [follow-on proposal][follow-on-proposal] allows us to avoid repeating this problem while extending BFCaching to many docs with CCNS.